Tier1Coder/RFlow/README.md

 ## Installation & running project locally

 To install the application, you need to have Python 3.12 or higher installed on your machine.
+Example installation:

 1. Clone the repository
-2. Create a virtual environment and activate it
+2. Create environment variables in the backend and frontend directories
-3. Navigate to the `backend` directory
-4. Install the requirements by running `pip install -r requirements.txt`
+3. Install the required packages by running `pip install -r requirements.txt` in the backend directory
-5. Navigate to the `backend/rflow_django` directory where `manage.py` is located
+4. Install the required packages by running `npm install` in the frontend directory
-6. Run the server by running `python manage.py runserver [port]`
+5. Run the backend server by running `python manage.py runserver` in the backend directory
-7. Open a new terminal window and navigate to the `frontend/rflow_react` directory where package.json is located
-8. Install the frontend dependencies by running `npm install`
-9. Start the frontend by running `npm start`
+6. Run the frontend server by running `npm start` in the frontend directory

 ## License

-TODO & update the readme by adding build.sh script explanation
+TOD

 ## Engineering thesis
 This project is a part of my engineering thesis at University of Zielona Góra.